matiboux/matiboux-guides/app/app/src/content/docs/system/windows/install.md

 Once you have the ISO file, you can use a tool like Rufus or Balena Etcher to create a bootable USB drive.
 You will need a USB drive of at least 8GB.

+## Installation phase

+Boot your computer on the Windows installation support drive.

+On the first page, select your preferred language and keyboard layout.
+For example:

+- Language: `English (United States)`
+- Time format: `French (France)`
+- Keyboard input: `French`

+Continue:

+- Choose "I don't have a license key" when you're prompted to activate Windows, you can activate it later.
+- Select your Windows version.
+Usually, you'd choose Windows Home or Windows Pro.
+- Agree to terms and conditions.
+- Choose "Custom" installation for a fresh install.

+Then, choose where to install Windows:

+- Choose the hard drive you want to install Windows on.
+- Delete all unwanted partition from the drive, including reserved and recovery partitions.
+  For reinstalling on a drive dedicated to Windows, you can delete all partitions (make sure you backed up your data).
+- Select the unallocated space on the drive.
+- Click on "New", leave the maximum size and confirm.
+- Select the largest newly created partition on the drive.
+- Click on "Next".

+Now, wait for the installation to complete and for your computer to reboot.